JekaMas/nicecache/README.md

 * interface{}-free
 * zero allocation for read and write

+#### Note
-Im really needed you advices and usage experience, please feel free to write me you issues, feature requests and use cases.
+Im really need you advices and usage experience, please feel free to write me you issues, feature requests and use cases.

 ## Usage